Real-time graph neural networks on FPGAs for the Belle II electromagnetic calorimeter: Introduction

-To address these challenges, we have developed and deployed \gnnetm, a real-time Graph Neural Network (GNN)-based ECL \trg module implemented on FPGA hardware. \gnnetm is designed to perform clustering and cluster parameter inference in the ECL with improved position resolution and photon separation, and latency compatibility with the \trg constraints.
-By treating the calorimeter TCs as graph nodes, \gnnetm leverages spatial correlations in the energy deposits to identify meaningful physics events, even under high background conditions.
-The \gnnetm \trg module was deployed in late 2024 and has since been operated in parallel with the existing \trg system to validate its real-time performance under realistic experimental conditions.
+To address the limitations of the current algorithm, we have developed and deployed \gnnetm, a real-time Graph Neural Network (GNN)-based ECL \trg module implemented on an FPGA.
+By treating calorimeter trigger cells as graph nodes, \gnnetm exploits spatial correlations in energy deposits to perform clustering and cluster parameter inference with improved position resolution and photon separation, maintaining performance under high beam-induced background.
+Although its latency \Circled{A} currently exceeds the \trg constraint, \gnnetm records reduced-precision monitoring data that can be matched with full-precision offline data for performance evaluation.
+Deployed in late 2024, \gnnetm has since been operated in parallel with the existing \trg system to validate its real-time performance under realistic experimental conditions.
 In this work, we present the design, training, and hardware implementation of \gnnetm for the \belletwo ECL system.
 We compare its performance to the existing \trg logic and demonstrate its potential for improving physics event selection at high luminosity.

 The remainder of this paper is organized as follows: Section~\ref{sec:related_work} provides an overview of related work on machine learning (ML) for calorimeter, and ML-based \trgs and real-time inference in high-energy physics.
 Section~\ref{sec:belle2_ecl} introduces the Belle II ECL, including its structure, readout segmentation, and relevance for low-latency triggering.
 The architecture and logic of the existing ECL \trg system are described in Section~\ref{sec:belle2_icn}, highlighting key components, clustering algorithms, and hardware limitations.
 Section~\ref{sec:gnnetm_software} details the design and training of \gnnetm, including graph construction, model architecture, and training datasets.
 Section~\ref{sec:gnnetm_hardware} presents the hardware implementation on FPGA and analyzes latency, resource usage, and throughput.
 Section~\ref{sec:results} evaluates the physics performance of \gnnetm using simulation and collision data.
 Finally, Section~\ref{sec:summary} summarizes the results and outlines future directions.